godwinLaryea/Blog-Preview-Card/README.md

 # Blog-Preview-Card

-A frontend mentor challenge to recreate a blog card figma design
+A frontend mentor challenge recreating a blog card figma design.

+This was achieved using HTML5 and CSS.